Radio Emission from the First Quasars at $z \sim$ 6-15: Acknowledgements

+We thank the anonymous referee, whose critique improved the quality of this work.
 M. A. L. thanks the UAEU for funding via UPAR grant No. 31S390 and startup grant No 31S372.
 This work was also supported by the program Unidad de Excelencia Mar\'ia de Maeztu CEX2020-001058-M.